The Best Flea Collars for Cats

 Updated - Jul 6th, 2022

-Cats who suffer from flea infestations can become vulnerable to flea-borne diseases and skin infections, so protection from parasites is crucial for their overall health.
+Ignore these little black parasites at your own peril.
+If a flea infestation gets bad enough, fleas can and will bite people.
+Of course, keeping your cat healthy and happy should be motivation enough.
+Cats who suffer from flea infestations are vulnerable to flea-borne diseases and skin infections, so protection is crucial for their overall health.

 How do flea collars work?

-Some flea collars hold effectiveness much longer than the topical flea treatments, with some offering up to 8 months of protection, compared with topicals that need to be reapplied every month.
+Some flea collars offer up to 8 months of protection.
+In comparison, topical treatments need to be reapplied every month.
 This is a big reason some pet parents choose collars over topicals.

 The collars vary in their effectiveness depending on the active ingredients, how fast they kill fleas, and how long-lasting they are.

 It’s important to note: Most flea collars are not designed for use on kittens under 12 weeks of age.
 Senior cats, or adult cats with chronic illness, may also be more sensitive to the active ingredients in a flea collar.
-It’s best to speak with your veterinarian about your cat’s health to see which flea collar would work best.
+In these cases, talk to your veterinarian about your cat’s health and which flea collar will work best.

 Active ingredients in flea collars

-Imidacloprid mimics nicotine, which is toxic to insects.
-Imidacloprid has been used since 1994, and works by disrupting flea nervous systems.
-Collars with this insecticide often include Flumethrin, which protects against both fleas and ticks with slow-release protection for up to 8 months.
+One of the most common ingredients in flea collars for cats is Imidacloprid.
+It mimics nicotine, a natural insecticide.
+Imidacloprid has been used since 1994 and works by disrupting fleas’ nervous systems.
+Collars with this insecticide often also include the insecticide Flumethrin, which protects against fleas and ticks with slow-release protection for up to 8 months.

 Other insecticides used in flea collars include Fipronil, Etofenprox, and Pyreproxyfen.